 In the early months of 2011, members of the current ensemble came forward to revamp and modernize the company outlook to better reach contemporary audiences.
 A new repertory and educational program was developed, along with the launch of the company's new website.
 In September 2012, the Russian Art Theater signed with the historic Stanton Street Shul and gained residency in the Lower East Side, where the company will be providing affordable theater productions to the New York Community.

-The Russian Arts Theater & Studio was created to introduce both classical and contemporary Russian literature to American audiences utilizing the main principles of the Moscow Art Theater and Michael Chekhov.
-Our mission is twofold.
-Firstly, we collaborate to challenge the traditional perceptions of theater and break its boundaries through fearlessly inventive and continuously evolving productions.
-Through the exploration of new works as well as progressive re-imaginings of classics, we aim to inspire, provoke and unify our community by raising consciousness to current realities from new perspectives.
-Secondly, through an affordable and accessible education program, we aim to train a new generation of imaginative, innovative, and sincere theater artists capable of serving the mission for generations to come.
+Currently, our mission is two-fold.
+Firstly, through the exploration of new theatrical works as well as progressive re-imaginings of classics, we aim to preserve, promote and advance Russian arts and heritage in New York City.
+Secondly, through an affordable and accessible theater education program, we aim to train a new generation of imaginative, innovative, and sincere artists capable of serving the mission for generations to come.

 Who is Who

 Aleksey Burago, Artistic Director

 As the Artistic Director of The Russian Arts Theater & Studio, Aleksey Burago helms the company's artistic vision, theatrical form, seasonal programming and message.
 He directs the ensemble with passion and intimacy, works closely with the creative team, and centralizes the company's inventive and inspired work environment.

 Read Aleksey's articles on Backstage!